yugabyte/yugabyte-db/docs/content/preview/reference/drivers/java/postgres-jdbc-reference.md

     $ openssl pkcs8 -topk8 -inform PEM -in yugabytedb.key -outform DER -nocrypt -out yugabytedb.key.pk8
     ```

 Create an `ssl` resource directory in your java application and copy over all the certificates.
-Update the connection string used by `DriverManager.getConnection` to include the ssl ceritifcates.
+Update the connection string used by `DriverManager.getConnection` to include the ssl certificates.

 Example JDBC URL for connecting to Secure YugabyteDB cluster can be seen below.